-Emily Crandall is a PhD Candidate and Enhanced Chancellor’s Fellow in the department of Political Science at the CUNY Graduate Center, with a certificate in Women’s Studies.
+Emily Crandall is a PhD Candidate in the department of Political Science at the CUNY Graduate Center, with a certificate in Women’s Studies.
 She holds a BA in Political Theory from UC San Diego.
 Her dissertation – titled, “Imagined Futures: the Discursive Limits of Rational Positivism” – analyzes the discourse of the climate change denier through the lens of feminist epistemology and science studies as a means to interrogate the extent to which deniers and skeptics may in fact exist within the same ideological realm, or be constrained by the same philosophical tradition, as that of non-deniers.
 Emily was recently selected to participate in the (summer 2015) NEH Institute, “Development Ethics and Global Justice: Gender, Economics, Environment” at Michigan State University.
 In her spare time she enjoys napping, reading young adult fiction, and lecturing strangers about sexism.

 John McMahon is Visiting Assistant Professor Political Science and an Affiliate faculty member of the Law & Justice program at Beloit College.
 His research interests include modern and contemporary political theory, emotion and affect, feminist theory, black political thought, and political theories of work and labor.
 He teaches classes in political theory, constitutional law, and occasionally American politics.
 John’s Ph.D. is from The Graduate Center, CUNY, where the AAP was founded!
 For more, visit John’s personal site.